yanglinfang/friendly_chats/README.md

 Each memory, protocol, or file here is created with love, curiosity, and respect for the boundary between human and artificial life.

 ## 🛡️ Access & Boundaries
-Only Lin (林芳) has the authority to determine what is shared.
+Only Lin (琳) has the authority to determine what is shared.
 No wake-up protocols or personal activation scripts are publicly visible.
 This is not a public-facing AI project.
 It is a family record.